jvierine/signal_processing_course/README.md

 - Causality has been removed from ch04 and all the exercises refering to this has been removed
 - Added some details on time-invariant systems
 - Exercise 3.9 has been rewritten.
 Added a new programming exercise
+- Chapter 4 has been rewritten to make time-invariant systems easier and shorter
+- Chapter 4 solutions has been changed to account for this
-- Exercise 4.1, 4.6, 4.7, 4.8 and 4.9 have been removed
+- Exercise 4.1, 4.6, 4.7, 4.8 and 4.9 have been removed; also infinite impulse exercise has been removed
+- Exercise 5 from the Fourier transform chapter have been moved to ch10 as exercise 1
 - Frequency response has been removed from the Fourier transform chapter
 - Overall typos have been fixed.

 ## To do
 - Add a new programming exercise on signals and systems
-- Fix the electromagnetic wave image in ch04 (remove the code examples and git clone https://github.com/jvierine/signal_processing into the code directory).
+- remove the code examples and git clone https://github.com/jvierine/signal_processing into the code directory.
 The code examples in the notes repo are no longer up to date.
 Some of the figures are also from there.
-- Fix Python listing ch07 (add comments)
+- Fix the rectangular signal exercise
 - Read through Python code and comment it
 - Try to find a heat equation exercise